gempir/chat-chess/README.md

 ## How It works

 1. Enter your channel name (like "gempir")
-2. Type "chess" into your own chat, to confirm you are owner of this channel
-3. Start playing as the white player
+2. Start playing as the white player

-Once you make a move, my bot will write into your chat instructing your chat to vote for a move like (b7-b5).
+3. Once you made a move, the bot will look for the most popular move in your chat in the next X seconds.
-The most voted and valid move will be executed, if no valid votes were made, the bot will make a random move.
+4. If no votes were cast in chat, then the bot will execute a random move

+#### Move Sytax
+`b7-b5`